-A buttermilk marinade makes this boneless chicken breast tender and juicy; flattening the breast cuts down on the cooking time.
+A buttermilk marinade makes this boneless pan Fried-Chicken Paillard features tender and juicy chicken breast; flattening the breast cuts down on the cooking time.

 In an airtight container, combine buttermilk, 1 1/2 teaspoons salt, and 1/2 teaspoon black pepper.
 Place a chicken breast half between two 12-inch squares of plastic wrap.
 Using a meat pounder or the bottom of a saucepan, pound chicken until just more than 1/4 inch thick.
 Repeat with remaining breasts; place in buttermilk marinade.
 Chill 20 minutes.